 The US Army in World War II, Volume 3: North-West Europe Men-At-Arms Series, 350Osprey Publishing #ad - Osprey.
 The gis who struggled ashore through the surf of Omaha and Utah Beaches on 6 June 1944 were members of the best-equipped army ever assembled up to that date.
 This title describes both combat and service uniforms worn in the eTO, from the assault troops on the D-Day beaches to bemedalled veterans celebrating VE-Day; other subjects covered include artillery, the engineers, tanks, anti-tank weapons, the replacement system; and the insignia of the divisions committed to this front.

-The US Army in World War II, Volume 3: North-West Europe Men-At-Arms Series, 350 #ad - It was in the nw europe campaign of june 1944-may 1945 of World War II that the US Army was finally able to show its full potential for fluent mechanised warfare.
+It was in the nw europe campaign of june 1944-may 1945 of World War II that the US Army was finally able to show its full potential for fluent mechanised warfare.
 Used book in Good Condition.

 Fallschirmjäger: German Paratrooper 1935-45 WarriorOsprey Publishing #ad - Hitler's airborne troops were involved in some of the most daring actions of the whole war; from the 1940 assault on Eben Emael and the invasion of Crete in 1941, to the rescue of Mussolini and the attempt on Tito's life.
 Osprey.
 Used book in Good Condition.
 Few of the combatants of World War II have captured the imagination as compulsively as the Fallschirmjäger.